 However, if a person suffers from depression or cognitive sluggishness, this supplement could provide some relief until the source of the imbalance is found and relieved.
 When used incidentally, in a way that is secondary to other activities, lifestyle changes or even prescriptions, and with the most appropriate goals

-in mind, this supplement has helped many people to achieving their goals.
+in mind, this supplement has helped many people in achieving their goals.